MusicBucket/musicbucket-bot/README.md

 # music-bucket-bot

-A Telegram Bot that collects Spotify links that users send in a chat and shows them by request ("/music") grouped by users.
+A Telegram Bot that collects streaming services music links that users send in a chat and shows them by request ("/music").

 Currently music streaming services supported:
 - [x] Spotify